 Proven results are product of careful planning.
 Groundwater recharge involves proven science and established procedures.
 The number and locations of successful groundwater banking and recharge operations attest to its reliability.
 However, an economically successful project completed in a timely manner is the result of careful planning.
 Planning elements to consider include: early local groundwater user outreach, proper recharge site selection, a well thought-out project description, and selecting an experienced project team.

 Look to agricultural land for potential sites.
 Due to increased wildlife concerns, agricultural land has replaced natural recharge sites as the main location for both artificial groundwater recharge and groundwater banking projects.
 While using agricultural land for groundwater recharge has the advantage of not requiring difficult to obtain 401 and 404 Permits, other concerns such as the remobilization of pesticides, herbicides, nitrate and salts will need to be evaluated.

 Don’t be discouraged by permitting.
 If this is an agency’s first groundwater recharge project the permitting requirements can at first appear cumbersome and laborious.
 In reality, the permitting path has been well trod and the process is often straight forward with predictable obstacles that are easily addressed.

-For more information about designing and planning groundwater recharge projects, contact Ron Schnabel at 626-204-9827 or at email@example.com.
+For more information about how to secure funding for California groundwater projects, contact Ron Schnabel at 626-204-9827 or at email@example.com.